Militants attack military base in Kabul, Afghanistan

 Kabul, Afghanistan (CNN)Five militants targeted a military base in Kabul Monday, just two days after an attacker driving an ambulance packed with explosives killed more than 100 in the Afghan capital.

-Monday's assault started before daylight at 5 a.m. local time when a blast was detonated at the entrance of the military base, near the Marshal Fahim Military Academy in the west of Kabul, Dawlat Waziri, spokesman for the Ministry of Defense told CNN.
+Monday's assault started before daybreak, at 5 a.m. local time, when an attacker detonated his suicide vest at the entrance of the military base, near the Marshal Fahim Military Academy in the west of Kabul, Dawlat Waziri, spokesman for the Ministry of Defense told CNN.

-The assault dragged on for five hours during which two suicide attackers detonated explosives.
+The assault dragged on for five hours during which another suicide bomber detonated his explosive vest.
 Another two were killed by the Afghan National Army and one was detained alive, Waziri said.

-Five Afghan army personnel were killed and a further 10 were wounded in the attack, he added.
+Eleven Afghan army personnel were killed and a further 16 were wounded in the attack, he added.
+The wounded soldiers are being treated at hospital.

 ISIS claimed responsibility for the attack through its media arm, the Amaq News Agency, but didn't provided any evidence to support the claim.
 The site reported "an immersive attack by the Islamic State fighters targeted the Military Academy in Kabul city."